noahvodde/noahvodde/README.md

 ### Hello👋, welcome to my Github profile!
-I am a student currently studying Economics and writing my Master's thesis on Artificial Intelligence in Agriculture.
 I have a passion for data analysis, data visualisation and machine learning.
 My personal goal is to use data science to transform data into valuable information that contributes to sustainable development and makes people's lives easier.
 I encourage you to check out my data